litmuschaos/litmus-docs/website/docs/concepts/chaos-workflow.md

 - [ChaosEngine CR](chaos-engine.md)
 - [Probes](probes.md)

-## How do we define and execute a ?
+## How do we define and execute a Chaos Scenario ?

 LitmusChaos leverages the popular chaos scenario and GitOps tool **Argo** to achieve this goal.
 Argo enables the creation of different chaos scenarios together in from of chaos scenarios which are extremly simple and efficient to use.<br/>
 With the help of **ChaosCenter**, chaos scenarios with different type of experiments can be created.
 In a Chaos Scenario, the experiments can be added in a parallel way and the user can tune the chaos scenario by adding additional steps to simulate a desired fault that might occur in production stage.